Are you trying to teach your students how to study? Have you sat at your desk and marked their exams, only to think, Geez, did they study at all?

 - Right body and right mind: as a part of your body, you need to take care of your body to take care of your mind.
 Basically, eat well, do a small amount of exercise to maintain mental clarity, and get enough sleep.

 - Right environment: study in the same spot with the same ‘cues’.
-His study skills example of a ‘cue’ are studying at his desk with a cup of tea playing his study sounds.
+His study skills example of a ‘cue’ is studying at his desk with a cup of tea while playing his study sounds.

-- Right work: be efficient with your time and focused with your energy (using the Pomodoro technique), set goals for study sessions and keep track of what you need to do, and prioritize your work.
+- Right work: be efficient with your time and focused with your energy (using the Pomodoro technique), set goals for study sessions, keep track of what you need to do, and prioritize your work.

 Scott Bruckner, Organizing Your Study Time

-Part of a long series of free study skills videos uploaded by academic learning instructor Scott Brukner from Long Beach City College, these two videos are about organizing study time effectively.
+Part of a long series of free study skills videos uploaded by academic learning instructor Scott Brukner from Long Beach City College, these two videos are about organizing study time effectively (part 1 here and part 2 here)

 My husband is currently studying and he recommended these videos.